Paptop/XfceGpuPanelMonitor/README.md

 ## Dependencies
 * python3 required
 * gpustat https://github.com/wookayin/gpustat required to be installed
-* numpy required to be installed
+* numpy, colorsys required to be installed

 ## Installation
 1) Create an xfce panel and add a "Generic Monitor" plugin